-To install the Fortify Remediation Plugin from a ZIP file downloaded from the JetBrains Plugin Marketplace:
+To install the Fortify Remediation Plugin:

-- 1. Open a project in the IDE. - 2.
-Open the Settings dialog box as follows: - On Windows or Linux, select File > Settings. - On macOS, select <IDE_Name> > Preferences. - 3.
-In the left pane, select Plugins. - 4.
-Select Install Plugin from Disk, and then locate and select Fortify_IntelliJ_Remediation Plugin<version>.zip. - 5.
-Click OK. - 6.
-To activate the plugin, restart the IDE.
+- 1. Open a project in the IDE.

+- 2. Open Settings / Preferences.

+- 3. In the left pane, select Plugins.

+- 4. Select the Marketplace tab, and then in the search box type Fortify Remediation.

+- 5. Select the Fortify Remediation Plugin, and then click Install.

+- 6. Click OK.

+- 7. To activate the plugin, restart the IDE.